podrain/podrain-legacy/README.md

 - Easily back up all your podcast data to a file

 ## Requirements
-Two things are needed to use Podrain, which are:

-### A browser
+All you need to to use Podrain is a modern web browser.

 - Chrome (Android, desktop)
 - Chromium-based browsers (Brave, Edge, etc.)
 - Firefox (desktop)
 - ... and probably others, but the above have been confirmed to work throughout the development process.

 ### Note about iOS
-At this time, Podrain is not fully functional on iOS on any browser, Safari or otherwise. iOS doesn't have enough storage for for downloading the audio files for offline listening.
-Other functionality should work fine, however.
+At this time, Podrain is not fully functional on iOS on any browser, Safari or otherwise.
+You can add feeds and listen to them, but iOS doesn't have enough storage for for downloading the audio files for offline listening.

 ## Setup
 Installing Podrain is very easy.
 It's a single-page web application, so all you have to do load the app is visit the page!